georgernstgraf/watchtracker/README.md

 Konsumiert ein REST Api
 Verwendet Vanilla Javascript

-## Bugs
+## Bugs & Feature Requests

 -   catches in save & delete Method in Watchrecod do nothing
+-   Add Possibility to remove a watch at one (implies new Api Endpoint)

 ## TODO